Euwallacea fornicatus: Status and management

-The pest was first detected in Perth, Australia, in 2021, in two box elder maple trees in East Fremantle.
+The PHSB was first detected in Perth, Australia, in 2021, in two box elder maple trees in East Fremantle.
 By 2024 the beetle was entrenched in metropolitan parks in Perth such as Hyde Park and, as of March 2024, scientists were working hard to eradicate it and prevent its movement to the eastern seaboard of the continent.
 The only way to kill an infestation of the pest is to remove and grind up the affected wood into woodchips, which in most cases requires cutting down entire mature trees.
 Several large Moreton Bay fig trees had to be cut down, and a 300-year-old paperbark tree was marked for removal, among others.
 In 2024, a quarantine zone had been declared, with plant material not allowed to be taken out of this zone.
 In June 2025 the Western Australian government stated that eradication was likely not possible.
+The TSHB is known to be present in north-eastern Australia.